Amicus curiae

 In American law, an amicus curiae typically refers to what in some other jurisdictions is known as an intervenor: a person or organization who requests to provide legal submissions so as to offer a relevant alternative or additional perspective regarding the matters in dispute.
 In the American courts, the amicus may be referred to as an amicus brief.
 In other jurisdictions, such as Canada, an amicus curiae is a lawyer who is asked by the court to provide legal submissions regarding issues that would otherwise not be aired properly, often because one or both of the parties is not represented by counsel.

+In international courts, legal submissions by intervenors are called amicus curiae observations.

 History

 Direct or indirect connections between the amicus curiae figure and the Roman juridical experience are still debated.
-Some scholars simply explain the Latin expression with the fact that the cultural elites' (including the jurists one) language of the Anglo-Saxon world of the past was the Latin, so many Latin legal terms spread in the English law before and so in the Law of the United States then also.
-The Italian academic Giovanni Criscuoli, while admitting the theoretical possibility of eventually compare it with the Roman figure of the "consiliarius", concludes that: "it is a figure of exclusive Anglo-Saxon blood".
+Some scholars simply explain the Latin expression with the fact that the cultural elites' (including the jurists') language of the Anglo-Saxon world was Latin, so that many Latin legal terms first spread through English law, and then also in the Law of the United States.
+The Italian academic Giovanni Criscuoli, while admitting the theoretical possibility of eventually comparing it with the Roman figure of the "consiliarius", concludes that: "it is a figure of exclusive Anglo-Saxon blood".

 Starting in the 9th century, it was incorporated into English law, and it was later extended to most common law systems.
 Later, it was introduced in international law, in particular concerning human rights.
 From there, it was integrated in some civil law systems (it has been, as at 2013, integrated into Argentina's law system and Honduras's 2010 civil procedures code).
 Today, it is used by the European Court of Human Rights, the Inter-American Commission on Human Rights, the Inter-American Court of Human Rights, the Court of Justice of the European Union and the Special Tribunal for Lebanon.